QWERTYghri/ARPv3-C/README.md

 Other
 -------------
 * Three addressing modes exist.
 Indirect/Direct/NoMode.
-* The bus exists as a object defined in an `ARP` struct.
+* The bus exists as a object defined in an `Arp` struct.
-* Compilation outputs a static archive.
+* Compilation outputs a shared library.

 Compilation
 -------------
-Use Makefile to output binaries for it given the flags To make edits to config in makefile use `Conf.mk` Compiled in gnu99 Standard `-std=gnu99`
+Use Makefile to output binaries for it given the flags To make edits to config in makefile use `conf.mk` Compiled in gnu99 Standard `-std=gnu99`

 Compilation outputs a shared library
 ```
 install: Install to lib path
 uninstall: Remove from lib path
+clean: Remove object compiled files
 ```